bigchaindb/org/ROADMAP.md

 ## Next Priorities

-- Three related items:
+- Don't see your important must-have pet feature here?
+See our docs on [Contributing to BigchainDB](https://github.com/bigchaindb/bigchaindb/pull/2119).
-  1. Hashing transaction payloads (asset.data and metadata), to address legal issues
+- UTXO set / app hash for Tendermint.
+We did some work on this but want to get this right, write a proper BEP first, etc.
-  1. Handle transactions & payloads
+- Implementation of [5/IDRP](https://github.com/bigchaindb/BEPs/pull/13)?
+What can we do now?
-  1. (?)
-LevelDB vs other backends in Tendermint
+- (?)
+LevelDB vs other backends in Tendermint?
 - Ability to add validator nodes during runtime.
 The secure version (i.e. checking if enough of the existing node operators agree to it).
 - No more 3scale (currently used by the BigchainDB Testnet)
 - Performance benchmarks